Homemade weed is tastier and healthier. Besides, growing weed is pretty much a straightforward process.

 Do you love the physical effects of THC?
 Choose a species that has a higher percentage of THC and is known for its physical stoning.
 Do you prefer to have a broad smile than a feeling of numbness?
 Go for a strain that gives a clear mental high.

 Not all weed is the same.
-There are enormous variations and you can spend hours browsing online catalogues to find the best strain for medical use.
+There are enormous variations, and you can spend hours browsing online catalogs to find the best strain for medical use.

 To get you started, here are five strains that are extremely popular for medicinal use:

 Northern Lights is an iconic strain that was first developed in America around the 1970s and brought to the Netherlands in the 1980s, where it quickly became a coffee shop staple.
 Northern Lights is derived from the Afghani Indica which is reflected in its properties – it is quite a compact plant but one that produces a lot of THC.